I am Hiroshi Wada, a calligraphy artist based in Kyoto, Japan.

 I have started practicing Japanese Shodo (literally means the way of calligraphy) at the age of 5.

-My artwork might be considered as heresy at the standpoint of classic traditional Japanese calligraphy.
+My artwork might be considered as heresy at the standpoint of the classic traditional Japanese calligraphy.
 However, I believe unless we break classical traditions or common sense, the truly new things cannot be made.
 This might seem strange now, but I strongly believe the time will come someday in the future, it may be several decades later or even hundred years later after I die, people will understand eventually my thought and way.